actions-marketplace-validations/SickSAMA_amazon-ecs-render-task-definition/README.md

-## Amazon ECS "Render Task Definition" Action for GitHub Actions
+## Fork of Amazon ECS "Render Task Definition" Action for GitHub Actions

 Inserts a container image URI into an Amazon ECS task definition JSON file, creating a new task definition file.

 This is a fork from `aws-actions/amazon-ecs-deploy-task-definition`.
-The added feature is to support overriding `environment` in task defition. `environment` sets the envs to pass to docker run.
+The added feature is to support overriding `environment` in task definition. `environment` sets the envs to pass to `docker run`.

 ## Usage